SEO debugging

 </script>

-Once server-side structured data is in place, the timeline to seeing stars in search results typically looks like:
+Once server-side structured data is in place, the timeline to seeing results typically looks like:

-- Days 3–14: Rich Results Test and Search Console URL Inspection start reporting
+aggregateRatingand individualReviewitems in the first HTML pass - no rendering queue - Days 3–14: Rich Results Test and Search Console URL Inspection start reporting the full Product schema as detected, including the review array

 The timeline depends on how frequently Google crawls your store.
 High-traffic stores with fresh content are re-crawled more often.
 You can request re-indexing for individual URLs via Google Search Console's URL Inspection tool to speed this up.